 - Use your registered e-mail address

 - Make sure you read the top 10 PCEF tips

 Download the application form for a practising certificate.

 If you’re applying for an ACCA practising certificate for the first time, you’ll need to show that you have relevant experience.
-You do this by completing a practising certificate experience form (PCEF).
-The PCEF replaced the practising certificate training record (PCTR) on 1 January 2019.
-If you have already started recording a PCTR please review the transition guide.
+You do this by completing an Approved Employer PCER confirmation form or a practising certificate experience form (PCEF).

-Once you have completed the application form and the appropriate experience document (either PCTR or PCEF), send them to firstname.lastname@example.org (it is important to keep your own copy too).
+Once you have completed the application form and the Approved Employer PCER form or PCEF as appropriate, send them to email@example.com (it is important to keep your own copy too).